Anaïs is a top-notch arbitration lawyer.

 Biography

-Prior to joining White & Case, Anaïs studied in England, the United States, Canada and France.
-She acquired experience in the field of international arbitration and litigation at several international law firms, in Paris and in London, as well as within the International Chamber of Commerce in Paris.
+She has also spent time in the Firm's New York office.
+Prior to joining White & Case, she studied in England, the United States, Canada and France, and gained experience in the field of international arbitration and litigation at leading international firms, in Paris and in London, as well as at the International Chamber of Commerce (ICC) in Paris.

 Paris